amitdhanani2012/aws-firewall-poc1/README.txt

 then lb_dns:8081 will work and lb_dns:8080 will be blocked

-You can get publci IP of ec2 instance from AWS console and can do ssh
+You can get public IP of ec2 instance from AWS console and can do ssh

 This POC can be enhanced by more automation in subnet configuration/other configurartion but, for now its just for IDEA that how it works.
 Here I took one VPC but we can expand to more than one VPC